 At each balance sheet date, the Company determines if there are any objective indications of impairment of its investments in subsidiaries.

-As the value of some investments surpassed the amount of goodwill and based on the analysis of financial results achieved by subsidiaries, the Company considered that there occurred indications to carry out an impairment test on its investments in the following subsidiaries: Asseco SEE d.o.o., Zagreb and Asseco SEE Sh.p.k.
-(Pristina).
-No indications of impairment were detected in relation to other investments.
+In view of the level of financial results achieved by the following subsidiaries: Asseco SEE d.o.o.
+(Zagreb), Asseco SEE d.o.o., Beograd and Asseco SEE Teknoloji A.Ş.
+(Istanbul), the Company considered that there occurred indications to carry out impairment tests on those investments.

-Recoverable value of such investments is determined on the basis of their value in use, applying the forecasts of free cash flow to firm (FCFF) based on the financial budgets approved by management personnel.
+The recoverable value of investments in the above-mentioned subsidiaries as at 31 December 2011 was determined on the basis of their value in use, applying the forecasts of free cash flow to firm (FCFF) based on the financial budgets approved by management personnel.
 The residual value was determined assuming no growth of the achieved margins after the forecast period.
-The discount rate applied to determine the present value of forecasted future cash flows was equivalent to the estimated weighted average cost of capital of Asseco SEE d.o.o., Zagreb and Asseco SEE Sh.p.k.
-Pristina, which as at 31 December 2010 equalled 11.3% and 11.8%, respectively.
-Particular components of the discount rate were determined taking into account the market values of risk-free interest rates, expected market yield, the beta coefficient (deleveraged beta of 1.03 was adopted) that was subsequently leveraged to reflect the market debt-equity structure.

-The conducted impairment tests did not indicate a necessity to recognize any impairment charges on investments in the companies of Asseco SEE d.o.o.
-(Zagreb) and Asseco SEE Sh.p.k.
-(Pristina).
+The discount rate applied to determine the present value of expected future cash flows was equivalent to the estimated weighted average cost of capital for each of the companies of Asseco SEE d.o.o.
+(Zagreb), Asseco SEE d.o.o., Beograd and Asseco SEE Teknoloji A.Ş.
+(Istanbul).
+Particular components of the discount rate were determined taking into account the market values of risk-free interest rates, expected market yield, the beta coefficient that was leveraged to reflect the market debt-equity structure.
+The conducted impairment tests did not indicate a necessity to recognize any impairment charges on investments in the companies of Asseco SEE Teknoloji A.Ş.
+(Istanbul).